yellowsink/website-v2/src/pages/keys.md

 PGP keys are useful for signing and encrypting.

-My PGP keys can be found at https://github.com/yellowsink.gpg.
+The PGP keys that I use for signing Git commits can be found at https://github.com/yellowsink.gpg.
+These keys are used for Git and Git ONLY.
+None of my other keys are used for Git.

+My main PGP key used for signing and verifying can be found on https://keys.openpgp.org.
+It has the fingerprint `6950 8A81 E697 A652 20C2 E707 DB78 982E 597E 772A` and is tied to `yellowsink@riseup.net`.